-Protests in the capital city have acknowledged young people in the movement, bringing them on stage as the crowd stretched out affirming hands.
-On June 4, several took the mic to show just how much they understand about what’s going on.
+Protests in the capital city acknowledged young people in the movement, bringing them on stage as the crowd stretched out affirming hands.
+Several kids took the mic to show just how much they understand about what’s going on.

 Jacob, age seven, talked about having white privilege as a light-skinned biracial black person: “But that doesn’t mean something bad wouldn’t happen to me, or that I wouldn’t come out and join you all here,” he said.